PERUVIAN YELLOW-TAILED WOOLLY MONKEY

 Conservation Efforts

-The Peruvian yellow-tailed woolly monkey is currently listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES, 2005), an international agreement between governments whose aim is to ensure that international trade in specimens of wild animals and plants does not threaten their survival—banning their trade in all but exceptional circumstances, although in reality this does not appear to be strictly enforced.
+The Peruvian yellow-tailed woolly monkey is listed in Appendix I of the Convention on International Trade in Endangered Species (CITES), an international agreement between governments whose goal is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.

 References: